 Southern Co.
 (SO) Gains But Lags Market: What You Should Know

-Heading into today, shares of the power company had gained 12.42% over the past month, outpacing the Utilities sector's gain of 4.86% and the S&P 500's of 0% in that time.
+Prior to today's trading, shares of the power company had gained 8.09% over the past month.
+This has outpaced the Utilities sector's gain of 4.98% and the S&P 500's gain of 2.95% in that time.

-SO will be looking to display strength as it nears its next earnings release, which is expected to be February 20, 2020.
-In that report, analysts expect SO to post earnings of $0.26 per share.
-This would mark year-over-year growth of 4%.
+Wall Street will be looking for positivity from SO as it approaches its next earnings report date.
+This is expected to be February 20, 2020.
+The company is expected to report EPS of $0.26, up 4% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $5.02 billion, down 5.89% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for SO.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for SO should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.16% lower.
-SO is holding a Zacks Rank of #3 (Hold) right now.
+SO is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, SO currently has a Forward P/E ratio of 22.2.
-Its industry sports an average Forward P/E of 20.69, so we one might conclude that SO is trading at a premium comparatively.
+Valuation is also important, so investors should note that SO has a Forward P/E ratio of 21.56 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 20.64.

-We can also see that SO currently has a PEG ratio of 4.93.
+Investors should also note that SO has a PEG ratio of 4.79 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Utility - Electric Power industry currently had an average PEG ratio of 4.14 as of yesterday's close.
+Utility - Electric Power stocks are, on average, holding a PEG ratio of 4.09 based on yesterday's closing prices.

 The Utility - Electric Power industry is part of the Utilities sector.
-This group has a Zacks Industry Rank of 114, putting it in the top 45% of all 250+ industries.
+This group has a Zacks Industry Rank of 153, putting it in the bottom 40% of all 250+ industries.

 Click to get this free report